-The “Little Red House” is at the heart of our town, found on the Ipswich South Green, one of several national historic districts in town, the Hall Haskell House operates, in season, as both an art gallery and welcome center.
+The Ipswich Visitor Center, located in the 1820 Hall-Haskell House sits at the heart of our town on the Center Green, in one of several national historic districts in town.
+The Hall Haskell House operates, in season, as both an art gallery and welcome center.
 Conveniently located on the Essex Coastal Scenic Byway, part of the Essex National Heritage Areas network of Visitor Information Centers, we provide an abundance of maps and brochures.
 Well curated internet information offers up to date area event listings, interactive maps and an array of indexed resources.
 It is important to note that the Ipswich Visitor Center is staffed entirely by volunteers, friendly and well informed, easily encouraged to share a story or two, some historical, some hysterical.